AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

     ...
  }
  ```
 You see in this example that the fields of the bar function are sorted lexicographically.
 We decided to put this behavior as default to prevent potential errors when rearranging the order of enum fields.
 If you don't want this behavior, you can disable it by using the `disable_fields_sorting` attribute.
-This is the resulting behavior :
+This is the resulting behavior:

 ```rust
 {{#include ../../../contracts/mock_contract/src/msg_tests.rs:unordered_msg_def}}